Week 7 Tutor

-In the 1990s a new field of history writing emerged: the history of the body.
-Today it is one of the most successful interdisciplinary research areas bringing together historians with anthropologists, sociologists, geographers, political scientists, sociologists, and increasingly with researchers in contemporary life sciences such as the neurosciences.
+In the 1990s a new field of history writing emerged in Anglo-American academia: the history of the body.
+Today it has become one of the most successful interdisciplinary research areas bringing together historians with physicians, anthropologists, sociologists, geographers, political scientists, sociologists, and increasingly with researchers in contemporary life sciences such as the neurosciences.
 This lecture and seminar introduces students to this important historical area and looks at the underlying methodological changes which made this “turn” to the body possible.
 How did the history of the body from the 1990s differ from earlier approaches to understand the body in the past?
 Moreover, we shall have a look at how the field developed since the 1990s and what it looks like today.

 - Roger Cooter, ‘The Turn of the Body' in Roger Cooter with Claudia Stein, Writing History in the Age of Biomedicine (New Haven, 2013). (e-book library)

 - In what ways do bodies matter in history?

 - 'Bodies are 'real' not simply language constructions.'
 Discuss.

 - Can history reveal bodily experiences of the past?

 'It is not individuals who have experience but subjects who are constituted through experience.
 Experience in this definition then becomes not the origin of our explanation, not the authoritative (because seen or felt) evidence that grounds what is known, but rather that which we seek to explain, that about which knowledge is produced.
 To think about experience in this way is to historicize it as well as to historicize the identities it produces.
 This kind of historicizing presents a reply to the many contemporary historians who have argued that an unproblematized ‘experience’ is the foundation of their practice: it is a historicizing that implies critical scrutiny of all explanatory categories usually taken for granted, including the category of ‘experience’.
 (Joan Scott, The Evidence of Experience', 1991).
 Discuss.